Adviser – someone who provides you with information, advice, and support with your application. This could be a teacher, tutor, counsellor, or agent.

 League tables – rankings of course providers – these can be an overall ranking, or listed by reputation, courses, or departments.

-Personal ID – the ten digit number you get when you register to Apply – displayed in 123-456-7890 format on every email we send you.
+Personal ID or UCAS ID – the ten-digit number you get when you begin an application – displayed in 123-456-7890 format on every email we send you.
 You’ll be asked for this if you get in touch with our Customer Experience Centre.
 Note: This number is not generated until you start an application.

 Personal statement – a piece of text applicants write to show why they’re applying and why they’d be a great student for a course provider to accept.